 However, in some other instances the removal of singular large trees played out away from community scrutiny, and the effect of the loss is at times only realised AFTER the demise of the tree (with the resultant detrimental knock-on effect to the flora and fauna that inhabited or utilised this tree).

-And whilst Council practice seems to be to place Notices on trees that have been slated for removal (which is an appreciated forewarning) perhaps those that seek to remove/destroy valuable trees (such as in the earlier indicated scenarios with regard to La Trobe University’s removal of that large River Red Gum) should be obliged to inform the local community of its intentions, and time afforded to the community for decisions to be reviewed and/or alternatives to be considered?
-And perhaps this information/notification (of an intention to remove a valuable tree) could include an obligation on the party looking to remove a valuable tree to place a Public Notice within the local media/local paper as well perhaps ?
+And whilst Council practice seems to be to place Notices on trees that have been slated for removal (which is an appreciated forewarning) perhaps those that seek to remove/destroy valuable trees (such as in the earlier indicated scenarios with regard to removal of large River Red Gums), should be obliged to inform the local community of its intentions, and time afforded to the community for decisions to be reviewed and/or alternatives to be considered.
+And perhaps this information/notification (of an intention to remove a valuable tree) could include an obligation on the party looking to remove a valuable tree to place a Public Notice within the local media/local paper as well perhaps.

-So, it is important to have protections for ‘significant’ trees, but it is equally important for those protections to be observed and enforced when necessary by the relevant Authorities prior to the sound of a chainsaws or of digging equipment (where after it is often all too late).
+So, it is important to have protections for ‘significant’ trees, but it is equally important for those protections to be observed and enforced when necessary by the relevant Authorities prior to the sound of a chainsaws or of digging equipment.

 And we the local community really do need to be the relevant authorities ‘eyes and ears’ when it comes to helping protect our beautiful trees, and in particular our large River Red Gums.